Gargnano

 Related links

-Gargnano Overview
+Discover Gargnano

-Top Things to Do in Gargnano
+Things to Do in Gargnano

 - Historic Harbour and Lakefront: The old harbour of Gargnano is a peaceful and atmospheric corner of the town, with fishing boats, stone quays, and views across Lake Garda.
 Lined with cafés and pastel-coloured buildings, it reflects the town’s past as a fishing and trading hub.
 The promenade extends along the waterfront, ideal for walking and enjoying the lake’s calm scenery.